jjperez78/GetCleanData_Prj/Codebook.md

 <LI>3 to 563.
 Test and train experiment values</LI>
 </ul>
 </LI>
-<LI> <b>activityLabels</b>.
-This variable storages information contained on activity_labels.txt from "UCI HAR Dataset".
-This two columns represent the relation between the numeric number used on the raw data and the activity.
-The name for each activity is storaged  as character vector on the second column.
-6 obs of 2 variables</LI>
 <LI> <b>featinfo</b>.
 This variable storages information contained on activity_labels.txt from "UCI HAR Dataset".
 This files has a list of names for each variable recoded on the x_yyyy.txt files.
 561 obs of 1 variables.</LI>
 </OL>